-Pursuing a construction career on the professional side of construction requires the appropriate college degree and/or certifications.
-Listed below are a few of the highly accredited educational opportunities offered in Massachusetts.
+Pursuing a construction career on the management side of construction requires the appropriate college degree and/or certifications.
+Listed below are a few of the highly accredited educational opportunities offered in New England.

 Become a Leader in Construction